michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 author_profile: true
 ---

-Under Review
+Publications
 ---

 "The Domestic Sources of International Reputation" (with Michael Joseph and Roseanne McManus).
-Conditional acceptance at the <i>American Political Science Review</i>.
+Accepted at the <i>American Political Science Review</i>.

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
 Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.

+Under Review
+---

 "Just Patronage?
 Affinity and the Diplomatic Value of Non-Career Ambassadors."
 Revise and resubmit at the <i>Journal of Conflict Resolution</i>.